Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/02-htcondor quick.md

 command_name = value
 ```

 The command name is case insensitive and precedes an equals sign.
-Values to right of the equals sign are likely to be case sensitive, especially in the case that they specify paths and file names.
+Values to right of the equals sign are likely to be case sensitive.

 Next in this file is a specification of the executable to run.
 It specifies the program that becomes the HTCondor job.
 For this example, it is the file name of the script.
 A full path and executable name, or a path and executable relative to the current working directory may be specified.

 The log command causes a job event log file named sleep.log to be created on the submit machine once the job is submitted.
-A log is not necessary, but it can be incredibly useful in figuring out what happened or is happening with a job.

 If this script/batch file were to be invoked from the command line, and outside of HTCondor, its single line of output

 ```
 sleeping for 6 seconds
 ```
-would be sent to standard output (the display).
-When submitted as an HTCondor job, standard output of the execute machine is on that execute machine, and thus unavailable.
+would be sent to standard output.
+When submitted as an HTCondor job, standard output of the execute machine is on that execute machine.
 HTCondor captures standard output in a file due to the output command in the submit description file.
 This example names the redirected standard output file outfile.txt, and this file is returned to the submit machine when the job completes.
 The same structure is specified for standard error, as specified with the error command.

 The commands